DanChianucci/Eagle2Kicad/readme.txt

 		So Far:
 			Modules
+				Names/Values
+				Pads

+			Signal
+				Connections
-			Signal Tracks
+				Tracks
+				Vias

 			PCB Edges

-			Vias
+			Graphics:
+				Lines
+				Text (buggy if txt is rotated)

 		Not Yet:
+			Zones
-			Zones (For some reason they show up but can't be filled... then they dissappear) Graphics (both in modules, and plain)
+				(For some reason they show up but can't be filled... then they dissappear)
-			Text (No text whatsoever is transfered)
+			Modules:
+				Graphics
+				Names/Values textLayer